Anvesan ResearchStablecoin Funding Report

 Private markets have no incentive to build competing reserve-currency rails

 No EUR, GBP, JPY, or CNY issuer appears at meaningful scale.
-The single non-USD exception received under 0.3% of total sector capital.
+The lone non-USD raise (Schuman, a euro stablecoin) is under 0.1% of total sector capital.
 The LatAm dollar-substitution corridor is entirely US-capital-controlled, led by Sequoia, Founders Fund, and Brevan Howard.

 Implication